 Richard visits his mother Pam in her nursing home every day and tells of the benefits he has claimed, including attendance allowance

 "When she was 74, Mum moved into sheltered accommodation near us and that worked very well for about 15 years.
-Then she started to become less capable.
-I started to look into seeing what funding was available for alterations to her home like a raised toilet seat.
+Then she started to become less capable, so I began to look into seeing what funding was available for alterations to her home such as a raised toilet seat.
 That was difficult because I didn’t know who to go to.
-I’m quite experienced at online research, but I couldn’t find out.

 Finding a nursing home

 I rang all the local nursing homes, asking about prices and so on.
-I only followed up those who told me their costs over the phone – the others will try the big sell once you are there.
-We found one that was really terrific.
-That was on the Thursday and she moved into a lovely room the following Wednesday!
+I only followed up those who told me their costs over the phone as the others will try the big sell once you are there.
+We found one that was really terrific - that was on the Thursday and she moved into a lovely room the following Wednesday.

 It worked very well for the first 18 months in the residential wing.
 Then one night she went to the bathroom without her stick, fell over and broke her hip.
 She went into hospital for two weeks and deteriorated terribly, losing a lot of confidence, returning to the nursing wing in the same home.
-Her legs now can’t bear weight and she had already lost the use of her right hand.
-So now everything has to be done for her.
+She had already lost the use of her right hand, but now her legs can't bear any weight so everything has to be done for her.'

 Cost of care